eProsima/Fast-DDS-docs/docs/fastdds/security/auth_plugin/auth_plugin.rst

 The DDS:\Auth\:PKI-DH authentication plugin, can be activated setting the |DomainParticipantQos| |Property|
 ``dds.sec.auth.plugin`` with the value ``builtin.PKI-DH``.
+The following table outlines the properties used for the DDS:\Auth\:PKI-DH plugin configuration.

 .. list-table:: Properties to configure the DDS:Auth:PKI-DH plugin
    :header-rows: 1